YottaDB/YDBDoc/ProgGuide/isv.rst

 YottaDB initializes $ZONLNRLBK to zero (0) at process startup.
 YottaDB does not permit the SET or NEW commands to modify $ZONLNRLBK.

-For more information on online rollback, refer to the -ONLINE qualifier of -ROLLBACK in the `Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/index.html>`_.
+For more information on online rollback, refer to the -ONLINE qualifier of -ROLLBACK in the `Administration and Operations Guide <../AdminOpsGuide/index.html>`_.

+.. _zpatnumeric-isv:

 -------------------
 $ZPATNUMERIC